How to find a cheap hotel booking

 And if you have Avios or Virgin points, and you have no plans to use them for flights, there is an option to use them with partner hotels chains – though you’ll often get the best value swapping Avios into Nectar points to use at Sainsbury’s.

-And don’t forget, if you’re booking directly with the hotel, rather than through a booking site, you can earn Avios and Virgin points with most of the larger chain hotels.
+And don’t forget, if you’re booking directly with the hotel, rather than through a booking site, you can earn Avios and Virgin points to pay at most of the larger chain hotels.

 Comment